 Simply beautiful is all I can say about this variety of petunia – a definite attraction in any garden, either in a planter or a hanging basket.
 Thinking about pairing it with black sweet potato vine.

 This is a great way to add colour to any garden without wondering about the plant blooming.

 How cute are these guys?
 Nicknamed Purple Peepers, this plant is Blackberry Punch Calibrachoa and I love the look of them!

 Charmed Velvet Shamrock:

-One of the best ways to have an easy to care for garden is to plan adding perennials – they do well taking care of themselves!
+One of the best ways to have an easy-to-care-for garden is to plan to add perennials – they do well, taking care of themselves!

-Hope you enjoyed reading this information and please feel free to add comments and suggestions – I am sure you all have some favorite plants that work well with your garden!
+Hope you enjoyed reading this information and please feel free to add comments and suggestions – I am sure you all have some favourite plants that work well in your garden!